 Finding a mooring in Hong Kong waters

 Securing an adequate and safe mooring in Hong Kong can be challenging.
 With only a small handful of privately-owned, over-subscribed marinas, it can also be very expensive.
-Fortunately, club moorings only represent a small percentage (less than 5%) of all available moorings, and Hong Kong’s 12,000 registered leisure vessels have plenty more options to chose from.
+Fortunately, club moorings represent less than 5% of all available moorings, and Hong Kong’s 12,000 registered leisure vessels have plenty more options to chose from.
 Whether you are looking for a Marine Department mooring or a traditional mooring in a busy typhoon shelter or in one Hong Kong’s many other safe anchorages, local contacts are the key to success.

-Thanks to his extensive network of trusted local partners, spanning all of Hong Kong’s waters from Tung Chung to Tai Po and the southern islands, the Boater can find moorings of every size at every price, in the time it takes to secure a bow line.
+Thanks to his extensive network of trusted local partners, spanning all of Hong Kong’s waters, from Tung Chung to Tai Po all the way down to the South Side, the Aberdeen-based Boater can find moorings of every size at every price, in the time it takes to secure a bow line.